• Skip to main content

 James Cowan, PT, DSc, OCS, FAAOMPT

-Commander (Ret); Assistant Professor
+Commander (Ret); Associate Professor

 James Cowan, PT, DSc, OCS, FAAOMPT

-Commander (Ret); Assistant Professor
+Commander (Ret); Associate Professor

 Dr. Jim Cowan is an Assistant Professor and clinical core faculty for the Army-Baylor University DPT Program since 2020.
 Dr. Cowan is a board certified specialist in Orthopedic Physical Therapy and is a Fellow of the American Academy of Orthopedic Manual Physical Therapists.
 He received his BS from the University of Louisiana Lafayette in 1989, MPT from Baylor University in 2001, and DSc from Baylor University in 2006.
 Dr. Cowan served 27 years as a Naval Officer, which included 4 Carrier Strike Group deployments to Iraq and Bosnia Herzegovina.
 He has served as Chief of Physical Therapy for multiple clinics including the U.S. Marine Corps Recruit Depot Parris Island, USS Carl Vinson CVN-70 and the Naval Special Operations Tactical Athlete Program for SEAL and Special Boat Teams.
 Prior to joining the DPT faculty, he served as the Chief of Physical Therapy at the Center for the Intrepid Department of Defense Amputee Rehab Center.
 Research interests include injury prevention strategies, manual therapy interventions and amputee best practices.
 Dr. Cowan’s current teaching areas include PT Fundamentals, Radiology, Spine and Prosthetic Care.